-Other strange driving laws in America include:
+Other weird laws in the US include:

 Take a look at a state-by-state breakdown of weird traffic laws on this website.